xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 Client tools
 ------------

-* added data export tool, arangoexport.
+* added data export tool, avocadoexport.

-  arangoexport can be used to export collections to json, jsonl or xml and export a graph or collections to xgmml.
+  avocadoexport can be used to export collections to json, jsonl or xml and export a graph or collections to xgmml.

-* added "jsonl" as input file type for arangoimp
+* added "jsonl" as input file type for avocadoimp

-* added `--translate` option for arangoimp to translate attribute names from the input files to attriubte names expected by ArangoDB
+* added `--translate` option for avocadoimp to translate attribute names from the input files to attriubte names expected by AvocadoDB

   The `--translate` option can be specified multiple times (once per translation to be executed).
 The following example renames the "id" column from the input file to "_key", and the "from" column to "_from", and the "to" column to "_to":

-      arangoimp --type csv --file data.csv --translate "id=_key" --translate "from=_from" --translate "to=_to"
+      avocadoimp --type csv --file data.csv --translate "id=_key" --translate "from=_from" --translate "to=_to"

   `--translate` works for CSV and TSV inputs only.

-* added `--threads` option to arangoimp to specify the number of parallel import threads
+* added `--threads` option to avocadoimp to specify the number of parallel import threads

 * changed default value for client tools option `--server.max-packet-size` from 128 MB to 256 MB. this allows transferring bigger result sets from the server without the